valery-judah/leetcode-python/README.md

 2. **Correctness**: I will run the test suite to ensure that your solution is correct and passes all test cases.
     - `make test`: Executes the `pytest` test suite.

-3. **Complexity Analysis**: I will check the `notes.md` to ensure that you have provided a clear and accurate analysis of the time and space complexity of your solution.
+3. **Complexity Analysis**: I will check the task `readme.md` to ensure that you have provided a clear and accurate analysis of the time and space complexity of your solution.

 4. **Documentation**: I will verify that the solution is well-documented.
     - **Solution Docstring**: I will check for a comprehensive docstring in the `solve` method in `solution.py`.
-    - **Approach Documentation**: I will check that the `notes.md` contains a clear explanation of your approach.
+    - **Approach Documentation**: I will check that the task `readme.md` contains a clear explanation of your approach.

 5. **Pattern Recognition**: I will remind you to consider if the solution uses a common pattern that should be added to the `memory-bank/patterns.md` file to help you build your collection of reusable patterns.